DETAILED ACTION

 Kreuter teaches strategies to cross BBB using brain blood vessel endothelial cells and possible mechanism of the nanoparticle-mediated transport of drugs into the brain (page 70-73, ¶ 3.
 In vitro experiments with brain blood vessel endothelial cells).

-Regarding claim 1, Kreuter teaches hexapeptide dalargin (Tyr-D-Ala-Gly-Phe-Leu-Arg), a Leu-enkephalin analogue with opioid activity, delivered to the brain (page 66-67, ¶ 2 In vivo brain drug delivery with nanoparticles), and this suggests ligand-decorated nanoparticles.
-Furthermore, Kreuter discloses receptor-mediated transcytosis following intravenous administration (page 73-78) corresponding to the limitations of a ligand for a blood brain barrier receptor in claim 1.
+Regarding claim 1, Kreuter teaches hexapeptide dalargin delivered to the brain via ligand-decorated nanoparticles (Pages 66–67, Section 2).
+Furthermore, Kreuter discloses receptor-mediated transcytosis following intravenous administration (Pages 73–78), which corresponds to the limitations of a ligand for a blood-brain barrier receptor at a surface of the nanogel as recited in claim 1.

-Regarding claim 3, Kreuter discloses the challenges posed by the blood-brain barrier, noting it represents an insurmountable obstacle for many central nervous system (CNS)-active drugs, especially neuropeptides, and the nanoparticles may be especially helpful for the treatment of the disseminated and very aggressive brain tumors (Abstract and page 65, ¶ Intro).
-While Kreuter does not enumerate all neurodegenerative disorders, it reasonably implies that nanoparticles are used to deliver drugs (therapeutic agents) against CNS-related indications, especially brain tumors and other CNS-active drugs (therapeutic agents) that otherwise could not cross the BBB.
-Thus Kreuter’s nanoparticulate systems for brain delivery of therapeutic agents is a recognized challenge in treating CNS pathology and the NPs have previously been applied to it.
-Moreover, the recitation of wherein in the neurodegenerative or retinal disorder comprises Alzheimer’s disease…dementia represent intended uses of the claimed delivery method and do not further limit the steps of the method.
+Regarding claim 3, Kreuter discloses the challenges posed by the blood-brain barrier, noting it represents an insurmountable obstacle for many central nervous system (CNS)-active drugs, and that nanoparticles are especially helpful for the treatment of disseminated and aggressive brain tumors (Abstract and Page 65, Introduction).
+While Kreuter does not enumerate all neurodegenerative disorders, it reasonably implies that nanoparticles are used to deliver therapeutic agents against CNS-related indications that otherwise could not cross the BBB.
+Thus, Kreuter's nanoparticulate systems for brain delivery are directed to treating CNS pathology, and the recitation of specific neurodegenerative or retinal disorders comprises intended uses of the claimed delivery method and does not further limit the operational steps of the method.

-Regarding claim 7, the recitation of “the antibody induces the degradation of polypyrimidine tract binding protein 1 (PTBP1) and induces conversion of the glial cell to a neuron” represents a functional biological therapeutic outcome of treatment and do not add additional method steps or structural limitations.
-Thus, Examiner interprets this as a biological effect of antibody activity without additional delivery step and provides no structural limitation.
+Regarding claim 7, the recitation of "the antibody induces the degradation of polypyrimidine tract binding protein 1 (PTBP1) and induces conversion of the glial cell to a neuron" represents a functional biological therapeutic outcome of treatment and does not add additional manipulative method steps or structural limitations.
+The Examiner interprets this as a downstream biological effect of antibody activity without an additional delivery step, providing no structural limitation upon the method itself.

-It would have been prima facie obvious to a person having ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to modify the nanogel delivery system of Nukolova to include surface ligands for BBB receptors as taught by Kreuter, in order to facilitate delivery of therapeutic antibodies to the brain, because the blood-brain barrier is a well-known obstacle to CNS therapy and ligand-mediated transcytosis was a known and predictable solution.
-Furthermore, it would have been obvious to a PHOSITA to incorporate phosphorylcholine groups into the polymeric nanogel system as taught by Ishihara to improve circulation stability and biocompatibility of the delivery vehicle.
-The claimed features therefore represent the combination of known elements performing their expected functions to achieve a predictable result.
-The additional limitations recited in dependent claims 2-8 relate to selection of known antibodies, intended disease indications, reasonable exposure to CNS cell types, or functional therapeutic outcomes, and do not add patentable distinction to the claimed method and thus are obvious over the applied combination of references.
-A PHOSITA would have been motivated to combine the teachings of Nukolova, Kreuter and Ishihara for at least the following reasons: 1) There is a recognized problem in the art, in that the blood-brain barrier was a well known impediment to the delivery of therapeutic agents, including antibodies, to the central nervous system.
-Kreuter explicitly identify BBB penetration as a major challenge and teach ligand-mediated nanoparticle strategies to overcome this barrier.
-2) Modifying a know nanogel delivery system of Nukolova with known BBB-targeting ligands as taught by Kreuter would have predictably resulted in enhanced brain delivery of the therapeutic agent via receptor-mediated transcytosis, thus the combination renders no change in principle of operation.
+It would have been prima facie obvious to a person having ordinary skill in the art (PHOSITA) before the effective filing date of the claimed invention to modify the nanogel delivery system of Nukolova to include surface ligands for BBB receptors as taught by Kreuter in order to facilitate delivery of therapeutic antibodies to the brain, because the blood-brain barrier is a well-known obstacle to CNS therapy and ligand-mediated transcytosis was a known and predictable solution.
+Furthermore, it would have been obvious to a PHOSITA to incorporate a second copolymer containing phosphorylcholine groups into the polymeric nanogel system as taught by Ishihara to improve circulation stability and biocompatibility of the delivery vehicle.
+This structural modification is heavily motivated by the teachings of Xu, which demonstrate that the selection of phosphorylcholine provides a dual-functional mechanism, acting simultaneously as a biocompatible anti-fouling layer (Ishihara) and as an active structural mimic targeting nAChRs to drive active brain delivery and cellular internalization.
+The claimed features therefore represent the combination of known elements performing their expected functions to achieve a predictable result under KSR.

 Conclusion